Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

 ## Examples

-The following examples show how to configure, and the expected behavior when making requests.
+The following examples show how to configure the AI RAG Injector plugin, and the expected behavior when making requests.

 ### 1. Configure the AI RAG Injector plugin
-The following example shows how to configure the AI RAG Injector plugin with the AI Proxy Advanced plugin.
+Configure the AI RAG Injector plugin with the AI Proxy Advanced plugin:
 ```yaml
 _format_version: '3.0'
 services: